Extensions of isometric immersions and Cartan-Ambrose-Hicks theorem based on submanifolds: Cartan-Ambrose-Hicks theorem based on submanifolds for isometric immersions

-By comparing the initial data in Lemma \ref{lem-eq-J-2} and Lemma \ref{lem-eq-J-1} and by the same argument as in the proof of the main theorem in \cite{Yu2}, we know that The same as in the proof of the main theorem in \cite{Yu2}, we complete the proof of the theorem. \end{proof}
+by the last two equalities.
+Therefore $\tau_{\gamma_u}|_{V_x}$ is independent of $u\in [0,1]$ and thus $\wt f$ is well-defined.
+The other properties of $\wt f$ can be verified by the same argument as in the proof of Theorem \ref{thm-Cartan-2}.
+This completes the proof of the theorem. \end{proof}